ankiano/etl/docs/source/index.rst

    :alt: Options scheme

 ``--source``
-  Уou can setup different kind of sources: filepath, database connection string, alias from config file ``--extract``
+  You can setup different kinds of sources, such as a filepath, database connection string, or alias from the config file.
+``--extract``
-  Optional key for databases.
-Able to run query and get result.
+  An optional key for databases that allows you to run a query and get the result.
-  You can pass query like string ``select * from table``.
+  You can pass the query as a string, e.g. ``select * from table``, or as a path to a query file, e.g. ``sql/query.sql``.
-  Or paht to query file ``sql/query.sql`` ``--execute``
-   Optional key for databases,
+``--execute``
-   when you need run query without result, e.x. ``drop table my_table`` ``--target``
+  An optional key for databases that is used when you need to run a query without returning a result, e.g. ``drop table my_table``.
+``--target``
-   Уou can setup different kind of targets: filepath, database connection string, alias from config file ``--load``
+   You can setup different kinds of targets, such as a filepath, database connection string, or alias from the config file ``--load``
-  Uses for loading data to database to identify in which table we are going load data.
+  Used for loading data to a database to identify which table to load the data into.
 ``--config-paht``
-  Custom path to etl.yml config.
+  A custom path to the etl.yml config.
 ``--debug``
-  Extended level of loggin with more info
+  Enables an extended level of logging with more information.
 ``--help``
-  Short help about commands
+  Provides short help about the commands.

 Quick examples
 --------------

+Open terminal and try to type commands.

 .. code-block:: console
   :linenos: